 A new investment package has been prepared for investors into Serbia.
-The funds may be awarded for financing investment projects in the manufacturing sector and the services sector which may be subject to international trade and strategic projects in the field of tourism.
-Investment projects in the sector of primary agricultural production, hospitality, lotteries, trade, the production of synthetic fibres, coal and steel, tobacco and tobacco products, weapons and ammunition are not eligible to receive funding.
+The funds may be awarded for financing investment projects in the manufacturing sector and the services sector which may be subject to international trade.
+Investment projects in the sectors of primary agricultural production, fisheries and aquaculture, transportation, hospitality, lotteries, the production of synthetic fibres, coal and steel, tobacco and tobacco products, weapons ammunition, shipbuilding (in respect of larger craft), airports, the energy industry, broadband networks and companies in difficulties (as defined) are not eligible to receive funding.